INFO-4602-5602/project-1-mozilla-csci5602-project1-ahmed_alex_pratik/README.md

 <h2>Preprocessing Steps</h2>

 <h3>Privacy & Tech  Awareness Score Across the Globe</h3>
-<p>The preprocessing steps completed for this visualization included:</p>
 <ol>
   <li>First, we created a subset of the data.
 This includes the columns listed below.
 The first two columns are privacy priorities and fear columns, while the rest of the columns (except for Countries) reflect a respondent’s tech awareness (what devices they have and what topics they can explain).<br /><br />
     <ul>